dinilu/dsclimtools/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of dsclimtools is to ...
+The goal of dsclimtools is to interact with the dsclim dataset.
+To do so, this package provide functions that allow to read the data into R objects of the `stars` class (from the `stars` package).
+It also provide a few functions to modify and manipulate these objects (e.g. modify dates, change units, etcetera).

 ## Installation